OttoStruve/muler/README.md

 ### Spectrographs we currently support

 We currently support the [IGRINS](https://www.as.utexas.edu/astronomy/research/people/jaffe/igrins.html), [HPF](https://hpf.psu.edu/), and [NIRSPEC](https://www2.keck.hawaii.edu/inst/nirspec/) spectrographs.
 These three near-IR echelle spectrographs are attached to some of the greatest telescopes in the world: [Gemini](https://www.gemini.edu/), [HET](https://mcdonaldobservatory.org/research/telescopes/HET), and [Keck](https://www.keckobservatory.org/) respectively.
 HPF differs from IGRINS and NIRSPEC in its _precision radial velocity_ (PRV) design.
 It uses fibers instead of slits.
 We do not purport to address the extreme precision demands of the PRV community, but we anticipate our package is still useful to a wide range of HPF science use cases.
 We are open to supporting new spectrographs in the future, but at the present time we are focused on building, testing, and maintaining the core features for these three spectrographs before we add new ones.
-One way to get a new instrument supported is to make a new GitHub [Issue](https://github.com/OttoStruve/muler/issues) to describe the instrument an rationale for adding it to `muler` so other community members can join the conversation.
+One way to get a new instrument supported is to make a new GitHub [Issue](https://github.com/OttoStruve/muler/issues) to describe the instrument and rationale for adding it to `muler`, so other community members can join the conversation.